abinit/abipy/docs/workflows.rst

     Note that there must be only one scheduler associated to a given flow.

-As you can easily understand the scheduler brings additional power to the AbiPy flow because it is possible to automate complicated ab-initio workflows with little effort (write a script that implements the flow in python and save it to disk, run it with ``abirun.py FLOWDIR scheduler`` and finally use the AbiPy/Pymatgen tools to analyze the final results).
+As you can easily understand the scheduler brings additional power to the AbiPy flow because it is possible to automate complicated ab-initio workflows with little effort: write a script that implements the flow in python and save it to disk, run it with ``abirun.py FLOWDIR scheduler`` and finally use the AbiPy/Pymatgen tools to analyze the final results.
 Even complicated convergence studies for G0W0 calculations can be implemented along these lines as show by this `video <https://youtu.be/M9C6iqJsvJI>`_.
-The only problem is that at a certain point our flow will become too big or too computational expensive that we cannot run it on a personal computer anymore and we have to move to a supercomputing center.
+The only problem is that at a certain point our flow will become too big or too computational expensive that cannot be executed on a personal computer anymore and we have to move to a supercomputing center.
 The next section discusses how to configure AbiPy to run on a cluster with a queue management system.

 ..
 TIP::